 Location: Riverside County, California

-Peak was added to the HPS Peak List in 1962.
+Peak was on the original 1946 HPS Peak List.